snehexcel/snehexcel/README.md

 - 📫 How to reach me snehabaranwal5613@gmail.com

-- 💖 5k+ views, 4K+ followers on LinkedIn, 200K+ views on Youtube🎙️
+- 💖 4K+ followers on LinkedIn, 200K+ views on Youtube🎙️

 <h3 align="left">Connect with me:</h3>
 <p align="left">